 Madison is Nashville’s Little Big Town.

 Madison boasts a little bit of a lot of everything.
 Huh?
 You say?
 Well, we got it all, ya’ll.
-Madison is for everyone!
+With a diverse housing stock and affordable prices Madison is for everyone!

 There is an industrial district featuring massive manufacturing properties, warehouses and offices, including the Madison Police Precinct, MTA bus facility and NES has built a mega complex.
 Talk about employee population!
 Madison’s commercial real estate along Gallatin and off the side streets features buildings of every shape and size, servicing big box to budding entrepreneurs.
 The lease and sale prices are unbeatable and a fraction of the cost of everywhere else in and around Nashville.
 Prime commercial real estate is bountiful as this town is at the early stage of transforming, but rapidly.